Red Hen Publications

 It blew past us in OotP that Lucius Malfoy, despite his apparent social prominence and his much-vaunted “influence”, does not have a seat on the Wizengamot.
 Not even as Head of the family after his father’s death.
 In fact, most of the members of the “Full Wizengamot” that we ever managed to identify seemed to be upper-level Ministry officials (and Fudge’s senior assistant).
 Lucius Malfoy had not, apparently, managed to get his foot in the requisite door to the real power in the wizarding world just yet.
 And after the events of OotP he is never likely to.

 But regardless of whatever those paths may be, it has rather belatedly become evident that there is a perfectly valid (if incorrect) reading of the conflict between Albus Dumbledore and Tom Marvolo Riddle which, rather than being the widely perceived interpretation of a straightforward opposition of good vs. evil, falls solidly within the context of its being a largely political conflict.
-One which, I think has confused most onlookers on both sides of the page.
+Incorrect, given that Tom Riddle clearly considers himself well above mere considerations of politics.

-And that goes double, in spades, for Lucius Malfoy.
+But that reading goes double, in spades, for Lucius Malfoy.

 And in his case a political reading would not be incorrect.